microsoft/qsharp/generated_docs/Microsoft.Quantum.Intrinsic/R1Frac.md

 Namespace: [Microsoft.Quantum.Intrinsic](xref:Microsoft.Quantum.Intrinsic)

-Applies a rotation about the |1⟩ state by an angle specified as a dyadic fraction.

-WARNING:
-This operation uses the **opposite** sign convention from Microsoft.Quantum.Intrinsic.R, and does not include the factor of 1/2 included by Microsoft.Quantum.Intrinsic.R1.
 ```qsharp
 operation R1Frac(numerator : Int, power : Int, qubit : Qubit) : Unit is Adj + Ctl
 ```